Chinese Democracy: Tracks 1–7

-Tracks 8-14
+Tracks 8–14

 Martin Luther King Jr.'s speeches are sampled on "Madagascar".

-"Scraped" returns to industrial rock with heavily processed vocals and lyrics like "All things are possible, I am unstoppable."
-A vocal bridge was noted as similar to "Get the Funk Out" by Extreme.
-It also drew comparisons to Soundgarden.
-Loudwire called it a "musical Frankenstein".
+"Scraped" marks a return to industrial rock, featuring heavily processed vocals, and lyrics such as "All things are possible, I am unstoppable."
+The instrumental track was written by guitarist Buckethead.
+A vocal bridge has been noted for its similarity to "Get the Funk Out" by Extreme, and the song's style has also drawn comparisons to Soundgarden.
+Loudwire noted the song's "hard-chugging groove has a sense of the band's classic guitar interplay, but is rooted in a then-modern alternative sound."